Building/Packaging unikernels

 For more information regarding the bunnyfile

-Furthermore, you can find various different examples and use cases for
+please take a look at the respective section of bunny's README.
+Furthermore, you can find various different examples and use cases for bunny in the examples directory of bunny's repository.

-Packaging a unikernel with bunny
+Packaging a unikernel with bunny🔗

-supports two modes of execution.
-In the first mode it acts as a buildkit
+Since bunny uses buildkit it supports two modes of execution.
+In the first mode it acts as a buildkit frontend and in the second mode it outputs a LLB which can be passed to buildctl

 It is important to note that if we want to use bunny as a frontend for buildkit we need to start the Containerfile with the following line: